Blinken arrives in Egypt to shore up Gaza cease-fire efforts

 “Egypt played a critical role in helping to broker the cease-fire and Jordan has long been a voice for peace and stability in the region,” he told reporters late Tuesday.

-In Egypt, which borders both Israel and Gaza, he was scheduled to meet with President Abdel Fattah el-Sissi and other top officials.
-Biden spoke with el-Sissi during the war to help broker the cease-fire.

 Blinken has set modest goals for the trip, his first official visit to the Middle East as secretary of state.
-During talks with Israeli and Palestinian leaders on Tuesday, he made clear that the U.S. has no immediate plans to pursue peace talks between the sides, perhaps because previous efforts by past administrations have all failed.
-Instead, he expressed hope for creating a “better environment” that might lead to peace talks.
+During talks with Israeli and Palestinian leaders on Tuesday, he made clear that the U.S. has no immediate plans to pursue peace talks between the sides, though he expressed hope for creating a “better environment” that might lead to negotiations.

 That could begin with the Gaza reconstruction effort.
 The 11-day war killed more than 250 people, mostly Palestinians, and caused heavy destruction in the impoverished coastal territory.
 Preliminary estimates have put the damage in the hundreds of millions of dollars.